 Our third contribution concerns the extensive RAM and ROM requirements that render a comprehensive, public-key-enabled end-to-end security protocol implementation infeasible for a wide range of memory-constrained embedded devices.
-To still enable such memory-constrained devices to communicate securely via standard endto-end IP security protocols, we introduced the handshake delegation architecture for the DTLS protocol.
+To still enable such memory-constrained devices to communicate securely via standard end-to-end IP security protocols, we introduced the handshake delegation architecture for the DTLS protocol.
 Moreover, we showed that handshake delegation also affords a memory-efficient mode of operation in the context of HIP DEX and Minimal IKEv2.

 The key idea behind the handshake delegation architecture is to offload the initial public-key-based connection establishment handshake to an off-path, trusted delegation server.
 The unconstrained nature of the delegation server then allows to use public-key cryptography for peer authentication and key agreement purposes when performing the connection establishment on behalf of a constrained device.
 Moreover, by subsequently handing over the established connection context to the constrained device via session resumption functionality, this device no longer has to implement expensive public-key cryptography.
-Instead, it can rely on an abbreviated session resumption data.
+Instead, it can rely on an abbreviated session resumption handshake and efficient symmetric-key cryptography for the protection of application data.
 In addition to such lightweight key provisioning, handshake delegation also provides for an authorization framework in the context of embedded devices.
 To this end, a human operator leverages the central role of the delegation server during the initial protocol handshake to control which other communication end-points a networked embedded device is allowed to interact with.